tiprankstipranks

 Interest rate changes could materially adversely affect our earnings.

-Our interest expense was approximately $6.8 billion for the year ended December 31, 2023.
+We had net interest income of approximately $15.5 billion for the year ended December 31, 2024.
 If the rate of interest we pay on our borrowings increases more or decreases less than the rate of interest we earn on our loans, our net interest yield, and consequently our net interest income, could decrease.
 We expect the rates we pay on our deposits will change as benchmark interest rates change.
 For example, the Federal Reserve and other central banks have raised interest rates in response to heightened inflationary pressures.
 In addition, interest rate changes may affect customer behavior, such as impacting the loan balances Card Members carry on their credit cards or their ability to make payments as higher interest rates lead to higher payment requirements, further impacting our results of operations.
 For a further discussion of our interest rate risk, see "Risk Management ?
 Market Risk Management Process" under "MD&A."

 Debt & Financing - Risk 3